Cardshifter/Cardshifter/Documentation/1) Card Library - Basics.md

 ####`scrap`

 A creature card with `n` scrap value can be sacrificed from battle after exhausting its casting `sickness`, in exchange for `n` scrap resource to the player.
 All cards with `scrap > 0` can be sacrificed. `scrap` resource can be used for various things which have a `scrapCost`, including most Enchantments.
 See the Enchantments section for details.

-Usage: `scrap: n`
+Usage: `scrap n`

 ####`sickness`